Medical negligence

 Simply put, yes you can.
 We know that the cost of pursuing legal action can be daunting, which is why the majority of the medical negligence cases we pursue, against both the NHS and private healthcare providers, are funded by a Conditional Fee Agreement – also known as No Win No Fee.

 Using a No Win No Fee funding means that there are no upfront costs to making a claim.
-What’s more, if your claim is unsuccessful, you won’t have to pay any fees or costs.
-This means that there is never any financial risk to you.
+What’s more, if your claim is unsuccessful, and you have complied with the straightforward terms of your No Win No Fee Agreement, you won’t have to pay any fees or costs.
+This means that there should never be any financial risk to you.

 For further information about No Win No Fee agreements, read our medical negligence fees page.